kestra-io/docs/content/docs/15.how-to-guides/google-spreadsheets.md

 ![sheet_uploaded_data](/docs/how-to-guides/google-spreadsheets/sheet_uploaded_data.png)

 Now that we have the spreadsheet ready, let us proceed to assign appropriate authorization for the spreadsheet.
-For this,
+For this:

 1. Go to the GCP console, navigate to the [IAM service](https://console.cloud.google.com/iam-admin/iam).
 2. Select `Service accounts` from the left navigation menu.